katmiller00/Python-Projects/Linear Regression and Data Visualization (Seaborn)/README.md

 # Linear Regression and Data Visualization - Seaborn
+This project serves as a thorough exploration of the correlation between movie budget data and box office revenues.
+We aim to uncover insights into whether higher production budgets translate to increased revenue at the box office.
+Using tools like Seaborn, scikit-learn, and Jupyter Notebook, we analyze the dataset, visualize trends, and conduct linear regression to understand the relationship between budget and revenue.

 ## Concepts Utilized
 - Exploring and cleaning data
 - Filtering on Multiple Conditions